metapolator/metapolator/Docs/cascading-parameter-sheets.md

 Metapolator is a parametric font tool.
 To work with parameters we borrow heavily from the Cascading Style Sheet language.

 This file is a work in progress.
-It will lead us through the development of our CPS-Tools and eventually become the documentation thereof.
+It will lead us through the development of our CPS Tools and eventually become the documentation thereof.

 CPS is not CSS
 --------------
 We use another name, to make clear that you can't use the parameters that you know from CSS, however, the syntax is very much the same.
-In fact, we use a CSS-Parser to read CPS.
+In fact, we use a CSS Parser to read CPS.

-### What we borrow is:
+### What we borrow:

 * The **syntax** when serializing.
 * How the  **selectors** work; which allows us to specify rules for a set of